3 Easy Ways to Protect WordPress Media Files

 Let’s take a look at threee ways you can secure WordPress files.

-Method 1: Use WordPress To Set Passwords On Files
+Method 1: Password-Protect WordPress Media Files

 Did you know that you can password protect WordPress media files without having to install any additional plugins?